 “Woman, why do you weep?
 Whom do you seek?”

-At that point, Mary must’ve reached to embrace him, but Yeshua said, “Do not touch Me!”
+At that point, Mary must’ve reached to embrace him, for Yeshua told her, “Do not touch Me!”

-For years, I wondered what that was all about!
-For only a few passages later, Yeshua tells Thomas to go ahead, touch him, his hands and his side!
-Why was it okay for Thomas to touch Him, but Mary was told not to?
+For years, I wondered about that.
+For a few passages later, Yeshua told Thomas to go ahead, touch him, his hands and his side!
+So why was it okay for Thomas to touch Him, but not Mary?

 WHAT IS THE FIRST FRUIT OFFERING?

-According to information at Jewishvirtuallibrary.org, “the Hebrew term bikkurim and related terms for the “first fruits” derive from the same root as bekhor, “firstborn.”
-On the same general principle that the firstborn of man and beast belonged to the God of Israel and were to be devoted to Him, the first fruits, including the first grains to ripen each season, were to be brought as an offering to God.
-Every Israelite who possessed the means of agricultural productivity was under this obligation (Ex.
+According to information at Jewishvirtuallibrary.org, “the Hebrew term bikkurim, and related terms for the “first fruits”, derive from the same root as bekhor, “firstborn.”
+The firstborn of man and beast belong to God.
+The first fruits are to be devoted to Him.
+The first grains to ripen each season are to be brought as an offering to YHVH.
+Every Israelite was under this obligation (Ex.
 23:19; 34:26, Num.
 15:17–21; 18:12–13; Deut.
 26:1–11).
-A frequent synonym for bikkurim is reshit, “the first [fruits].”
+A frequent synonym for bikkurim is “the first [fruits].”

-Leviticus 23:9 And the LORD spoke to Moses, saying, 10 Speak to the children of Israel, and say to them: When you come into the land which I give to you, and reap its harvest, then you shall bring a sheaf of the firstfruits of your harvest to the priest.
-11 He shall wave the sheaf before the LORD, to be accepted on your behalf; on the day after the Sabbath the priest shall wave it.
-12 And you shall offer on that day, when you wave the sheaf, a male lamb of the first year, without blemish, as a burnt offering to the LORD.
-13 Its grain offering shall be two-tenths of an ephah of fine flour mixed with oil, an offering made by fire to the LORD, for a sweet aroma; and its drink offering shall be of wine, one-fourth of a hin.
-14 You shall eat neither bread nor parched grain nor fresh grain until the same day that you have brought an offering to your God; it shall be a statute forever throughout your generations in all your dwellings.
+Leviticus 23:9-14 And the LORD spoke to Moses, saying, Speak to the children of Israel, and say to them: When you come into the land which I give to you, and reap its harvest, then you shall bring a sheaf of the first fruits of your harvest to the priest.
+He shall wave the sheaf before the LORD, to be accepted on your behalf; on the day after the (weekly) Sabbath, the priest shall wave it.
+And you shall offer on that day, when you wave the sheaf, a male lamb of the first year, without blemish, as a burnt offering to the LORD…It shall be a statute forever throughout your generations in all your dwellings.

-According to Leviticus, First Fruits is offered on ‘the day after the Sabbath’ and the priest shall wave it.
-The bikkurim of the barley was marked by tying a sheaf together while it was in the field.
-Then when it was to be offered as the first fruits it was harvested and presented by the High Priest in the Temple along with a blood offering.
+According to Leviticus, First Fruits is offered on ‘the day after the weekly Sabbath’ and the priest shall wave it.
+The bikkurim of the barley was marked by tying it together with a sheaf while it was still in the field.
+Then, when it was ready to be harvested, it was offered as the first fruits, and presented by the High Priest in the Temple along with a blood offering.

 Have you ever wondered what happened to all of the dead that were broken out of their graves at the time of the crucifixion?
-Only Matthew speaks of it, and he leaves us wondering what happened afterwards.
+Only Matthew speaks of it.

 OUR PERFECT LAMB AND HIGH PRIEST

-At the very moment the Temple High Priest waved the sheaf of the First Fruits before the Lord, our High Priest presented his sheaf of first fruits.
-His body and blood as the perfect sacrifice.
-Yeshua fulfilled the Feast of First Fruits perfectly.
-For like all God’s feasts, they are shadows pictures of His reality.
-His appointed TIMES!
+At the very moment the Temple High Priest waved the sheaf of the First Fruits before the Lord, our High Priest presented his sheaf of first fruits, His blood as the perfect blood sacrifice.
+Yeshua fulfilled the Feast of First Fruits perfectly, for like all of Yah’s Fest Days, they are shadows pictures of His reality.

 1Co 15:20 But now Messiah has been raised from the dead, and has become the first-fruit of those having fallen asleep.
 21 For since death is through a man, resurrection of the dead is also through a Man.
-22 For as all die in Ad?am, so also all shall be made alive in Messiah.
-23 And each in his own order: Messiah [,] the first-fruits, then those who are of Messiah at His coming,
+22 For as all die in Adam, so also all shall be made alive in Messiah.
+23 And each in his own order: Messiah, the first-fruits, then those who are in Messiah at His coming,

-And not only they but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.
-(Romans 8:23)
+(Romans 8:23) Not only they, but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.